Longtime college basketball broadcaster Billy Packer dies at 82

 — Mark Packer (@MarkPacker) January 27, 2023

+Packer played collegiately himself for Wake Forest, and picked up a pair of All-ACC honors and helped lead the Demon Deacons to a Final Four in 1962 with coach Horace “Bones” McKinney.

+Jim’s two sons, Mark and Brandt, both work in sports broadcasting.
+Mark is an analyst and host with the ACC Network, and Brandt is a producer with the Golf Channel.

-“He really enjoyed doing the Final Fours,” Mark Packer said.
+“He really enjoyed doing the Final Fours,” Mark said, via The Associated Press.
 “He timed it right.
 Everything in life is about timing.
 The ability to get involved in something that, frankly, he was going to watch anyway, was a joy to him.
 And then college basketball just sort of took off with Magic Johnson and Larry Bird and that became, I think, the catalyst for college basketball fans to just go crazy with March Madness.”

-Accolades poured in along the way: He won a Sports Emmy Award in 1993 for "Outstanding Sports Personality/Analyst."
-He was honored with the Curt Gowdy Media Award by the Naismith Memorial Basketball Hall of Fame in 1996 and was inducted into the National Collegiate Basketball Hall of Fame as a contributor in 2008, alongside Dick Vitale.

-"So sad to learn of the passing of Billy Packer who had such a passion for college basketball," Vitale wrote on Twitter.